THE PENNSYLVANIA DOULA COMMISSION

 For more in depth information on the requirements and knowledge areas please review the downloadable application above.

-Client Evaluations: Three (3) client evaluations from family's served within the last year.
-A consent form (in the application) must be given to each client/family.
+Client Evaluations: ALL APPLICANTS - Three (3) client evaluations from family’s served within the last year.